 Stetson University and Academic Success are committed to supporting the letter and spirit of the Americans with Disabilities Act (ADA) and Title IX; we strive for equal and uninterrupted access to all our curriculum, programs and services.

-If you are experiencing a temporary disabling condition or pregnancy, you can contact Academic Success at (386) 822-7345or at email@example.com to schedule an appointment to discuss resources and supports.
+If you are experiencing a temporary disabling condition or pregnancy, you can contact the Accessibility Services Center at (386) 822-7127 or at firstname.lastname@example.org to schedule an appointment to discuss resources and supports.

 Academic Success can help you determine if any official accommodations need to be recommended to ensure equal access to the educational environment; in order to receive accommodations for a temporary disabling condition or pregnancy you must supply appropriate documentation of the condition or pregnancy to Academic Success.
 Documentation of the condition or pregnancy must be from a licensed, credentialed provider that is monitoring the condition or pregnancy.
 This documentation can be provided via one of the following methods:

 Mail: 421 N. Woodland Blvd., Unit 8366 | DeLand, FL 32723

 Reasonable accommodations will be approved based on the documentation and the interview with the ADA/504 Coordinator/Associate Director of Academic Success.

 If you have questions or would like more information, please contact the Accessibility Services Center at (386) 822-7127 or at email@example.com.

 Stetson University does not conduct testing for disabilities.
 However, we can provide you with a list of local testing specialists.
 We also recommend that you consult your medical insurance provider to determine what evaluations may be covered.
 Any costs incurred are the responsibility of the student or the policy holder of your medical insurance.